codewriterbv/DMX512/README.md

 This library is tested with various controllers (IP-to-DMX and USB-to-DMX) with the following fixtures

 * Two [Fun Generation PicoSpot 20 LED](https://www.thomann.de/be/fun_generation_picospot_20_led.htm)
-  * DMX address 1 and 13
+  * DMX address 1 and 12
 * Two [Eurolite LED PARty TCL Spot](https://www.thomann.de/be/eurolite_led_party_tcl_spot.htm)
-  * DMW address 23 and 28
+  * DMX address 23 and 28

 For most tests they are connected to one controller.
 For the universe-ID-test they are split into two chains.